BahaaMohamed98/TerminalPlusPlus/README.md

 - Print bold text.
 - Get the terminal size.
 - Hide and show the cursor.
-- Read a single character without waiting for the Enter key.
+- Read characters from unbuffered input.

 ## Installation
 1. Clone the repository: